YanagiEiichi/predeclare.js/README.md

-﻿predeclare.js
+predeclare.js
 ===========
 An asynchronous module definition library.
 The predeclaration concept is imported.

-My slogan is:
-  Just Call!
-Before Definition!

-You can git the test program to learn more.
+See the <a href="https://rawgit.com/YanagiEiichi/predeclare.js/master/test/index.html">online test program</a> to learn more.